jfecher/ante-website/content/blog/stable_mutable_refs.md

 any code at all[^2] and could simply continue writing their method.
 - `!stable t` is more discoverable than `Cell t`.
 This is more of a minor point, but as a dedicated language construct, `!stable` references may be easier for new users to reach for compared to `Cell`.
-Although either could easily be forgotten about, the later also requires remembering useful conversions such as [`Cell::from_mut`](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.from_mut) and [`Cell::as_slice_of_cells`](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.as_slice_of_cells).
+Although either could easily be forgotten about, the latter also requires remembering useful conversions such as [`Cell::from_mut`](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.from_mut) and [`Cell::as_slice_of_cells`](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.as_slice_of_cells).